WesleyEvanMiller/copymyguy/README2.md

 1. **Python Script (`generate_variables.py`)**:
     - Reads the specified YAML files.
     - Extracts key-value pairs from the YAML files.
+    - Resolves derived variables using Jinja2.
-    - Writes the key-value pairs to a JSON file.
+    - Writes the resolved key-value pairs to a JSON file.

 2. **Python Script (`render_jinja2.py`)**:
     - Loads the variables from the generated JSON file.
     - Renders the Jinja2 template using the variables from the JSON file.
+    - Writes the output to the correct file by removing the `.j2` extension from the template file name.

 3. **Bash Script (`render_all_templates.sh`)**:
     - First calls the `generate_variables.py` script to generate the JSON file with variables using the specified YAML files.
     - Then iterates through all `.tf.j2` and `.tfvars.j2` files in the template directory.
     - Calls the `render_jinja2.py` script to render each template using the generated JSON file with variables.

-This setup ensures that the variables from the specified YAML files are used to render both the `.tf` and `.tfvars` Jinja2 templates.
+This setup ensures that the variables from the specified YAML files, including derived variables, are used to render both the `.tf` and `.tfvars` Jinja2 templates, and writes the rendered content to the appropriate files.